Altierre

 U4EA Wireless, provides WiFi mobility solutions and networking protocol software for the wired and wireless communications market.
 It offers GateD, a routing and switching software; and wireless controller switching software, for WPA.
 The company also provides professional services, such as porting, integration, testing, feature acceleration, and product consultation.
 NextHop offers its products and services to mobile enterprise and carrier equipment manufacturers.
 It has locations in Ann Arbor, Michigan; and Bangalore, India.
 The company was founded in 2000 and is headquartered in Mountain View, California.
 The company also has sales offices in Acton, Massachusetts; Beijing, China; Oxford, the United Kingdom; and Taipei, Taiwan.

-EoPlex Technologies specializes in advanced additive manufacturing and 3D printing processes that enable the production of complex, multi-material devices.
-Their innovative technology utilizes proprietary inks to achieve high-volume manufacturing, making it particularly effective in the semiconductor packaging industry.
-EoPlex's solutions enhance the fabrication of various components, including cell phone antennas, RF devices, energy harvesters, fluidic devices, fuel cell parts, sensors, micro-pumps, and thermal devices.
-By providing cost, size, and performance efficiencies, EoPlex aims to deliver reliable packaging and high-quality components that are challenging to produce with traditional manufacturing methods.
+EoPlex Technologies specializes in innovative 3D printing technology and processes that enable the high-volume production of complex, multi-material devices.
+This advanced additive manufacturing capability utilizes proprietary inks, making it possible to create intricate components that are difficult or cost-prohibitive to produce with traditional methods.
+EoPlex's technology is particularly disruptive in the semiconductor packaging sector and is applicable in various devices, including cell phone antennas, RF devices, energy harvesters, fluidic devices, fuel cell components, sensors, micro-pumps, and thermal devices.
+By providing efficient solutions that enhance cost, size, and performance, EoPlex enables its clients to obtain reliable packaging and high-quality advanced components.

 Akira Technologies